 Farrah Berrou takes The Trip into Lebanon’s wine country.

-This is my last episode from Lebanon, and I have been very taken by the daily fight of the revolution, and all these people, including our guests—who are pushing every day for the city and country they deserve.
-But it also seems proper to take this last look at Beirut from a bit of a remove, from the valley beyond the coast, from the distant past, through the belly of a wine glass.
+This is my last episode from Lebanon, and I was very taken by the daily fight of the revolution, and all these people, including our guests—who were pushing every day for the city and country they deserve.
+The 18 months since my visit have been even harder than any of them could have imagined, and not all of them have been able to stay in Beirut.
+I’ll have updates from this episode’s guest Farrah, at the end of the show.
+But for now, let’s take a last, fond, look at Beirut from a bit of a remove, from the valley beyond the coast, from the distant past, through the belly of a wine glass.

 Nathan Thornburgh: We’re drinking Domaine des Tourelles from the Beqaa Valley.
 Tell me about it.